Noah Ripstein

 Aug 30, 2024 🎉 The patent-pending multimodal ML product I built at RBC Amplify was awarded the “Industry Disruptor Award” by chief executives!
 Watch me in the Amplify promotional video here

-Apr 29, 2024 🧠 I presented my undergraduate thesis, which involved Bayesian modeling of human sensory perception and learning and also designing a Computer Vision program to automatically analyze video of participants performing an experiment.
+Apr 29, 2024 🧠 I presented my undergraduate thesis at NeuroXChange!
+My thesis involved Bayesian modeling of human sensory perception and learning, and also designing a Computer Vision program to automatically analyze video of participants performing an experiment.
 Read more here

 latest blog posts